ganeti/ganeti/man/hbal.rst

 different), and that they are normalised to between zero and one.
 Note that it's recommended to not have zero as the load value for any instance metric since then secondary instances are not well balanced.

+The CPUload from MonD's data collector will be used only if all MonDs are running, otherwise it won't affect the cluster score.
+Since we can't find the CPU load of each instance, we can assume that the CPU load of an instance is proportional to the number of its vcpus.
+With this heuristic, instances from nodes with high CPU load will tend to move to nodes with less CPU load.

 On a perfectly balanced cluster (all nodes the same size, all instances the same size and spread across the nodes equally), the